bayou-brogrammer/bevy_shader_playground/docs/src/bevy_gol_example/part_5.md

 ```

-Our `Info` section will show the FPS, the size of our grid, and if our simulation is currently running.
+Our `Info` section will show the size of our grid, and if our simulation is currently running.
 The `Settings` section will
 allow us to change the brush size and toggle between a square brush or circular brush.

 Add the plugin to our main plugin, and run the application.
 This is how it looks: